JuliaGPU/CUDA.jl/docs/src/usage/conditional.md

 @assert CuArrays.functional()
 ```

-If your application may need to be precompiled on a system without CUDA (e.g. the log-in
+If you are developing a package, you should take care only to perform this check at run
-node of a cluster, or the build phase of a container), you should only check at run time
+time.
+This ensures that your module can always be precompiled, even on a system without a
-whether the packages work as expected:
+GPU:

 ```julia
 module MyApplication